Dr Chong Yew Luen Christopher

 While improvements in screening and early intervention have helped to create a downward trend since the 1970s, the disease may once more be on the rise.
 Based on current estimates, approximately 309 women in Singapore are diagnosed with cervical cancer every year, resulting in 172 deaths.

 The human papillomavirus (HPV) causes cancer of the cervix.
 There are more than 100 types of HPV that can infect humans, but HPV types 16 and 18 cause 70% of cervical cancer cases.

 Stress urinary incontinence (SUI) is the uncontrollable leakage of urine on exertion.
-The woman may leak urine during actions such as running, jumping, sneezing, laughing and coughing.
+Women may leak urine during actions such as running, jumping, sneezing, laughing and coughing.
 Causes include childbirth, menopause, obesity, chronic lifting of heavy loads, chronic cough, and constipation.